loading...

 • Mental illnesses are caused by a complex interplay of genetic, biological, personality and environmental factors.

-• 1 in 5 Americans experience a mental illness.
+• 1 in 5 U.S. adults experiences mental illness each year.

-• 1 in 20 US adults experience serious mental illness.
+• 1 in 20 U.S. adults experiences serious mental illness each year.

 HOCKEY TALKS